Hannah Graaf: Music

 In 1998, Graaf gave up glamour modeling to pursue a music career.
 That same year, she formed a musical duo The Graaf Sisters, with Magdalena.
 The two worked with producers Christer Sandelin, Tommy Ekman, and Rob 'n' Raz.
 The record yielded the Swedish No. 1 hit "You Got (What I Want)".
 The two toured extensively which Hannah describes as a fun and exciting time in her life.
 The duo has since been on hiatus with both women marrying and having children.

 In 2002, the sisters were involved in a civil suit against Mikael Brinkenstierna.
 Stierna alleged that the sisters began working with him in 1996 and that they had a management contract in which he was entitled to 25% of all revenues from the sisters' future disc sales.
 After the success of their first album, Brinkenstierna received no money after he allegedly spent hours helping them be a success.
 The sisters claim that Stierna gave them nothing but money and accused him of being a crook after a similar dispute Brinkenstierna had with the pop group, Aqua.
 After her divorce, Graaf took a brief foray into the music business.
 In 2006 she performed the song "Naughty Boy" in the Swedish Melodifestivalen, Sweden's selection for Eurovision Song Contest.

 During late 2007, Graaf hosted the Idol 2007 aftershow called "Idol eftersnack" together with Doreen Månsson where they interviewed the contestant that had been voted off the show.

 Personal life

 In 2000, she became pregnant, refusing to name the father.
 After her son was born in 2001, she revealed that Swedish mega-producer Andreas Carlsson was her son William's father.
 In 2003, Graaf married Daniel Boudal and had son, Mio, on 5 November 2003.
 The couple divorced in 2006 and Graaf eventually remarried in 2008 to Peter Karyd.
 Their first daughter Liv was born in 2009 and their second daughter Vida was born in 2012.

-She is also the ex-sister-in-law to Swedish soccer player Magnus Hedman, who was married to her sister Magdalena.
+She is also the ex-sister-in-law to Swedish football player Magnus Hedman, who was married to her sister Magdalena.